Bristol Energy Annual Statement

 We are committed to ensuring that colleagues are treated fairly, and this includes ensuring they are paid a fair wage.
 As a responsible employer, Bristol Energy is accredited with the Living Wage Foundation and ensures all employees, as well as those working regularly on our premises, are paid at least the Living Wage Foundation’s recommended hourly rate.
 We conduct internal and external benchmarking to ensure our colleagues are being paid fairly and any colleague can raise an issue relating to their pay informally with their manager or via our grievance procedure.

 We only use reputable employment agencies and ensure that any agency workers are also paid the Living Wage Foundation’s recommended hourly rate by their agency.
 The majority of our permanent recruitment is completed by our own People Team and we build a relationship with each successful candidate.

-Bristol Energy will ensure all employees are briefed on the issues of modern slavery, to spot the signs of modern slavery, what steps should be taken if they suspect slavery or human trafficking is taking place and how to escalate their concerns within Bristol Energy.
+Bristol Energy ensures all employees receive training on issues relating to modern slavery as part of their induction, in order to empower them to spot the signs of modern slavery, understand what steps should be taken if they suspect slavery or human trafficking is taking place and how to escalate their concerns within Bristol Energy.

 The way forward – Our commitments for 2018/19